 - Industrial development, trade opportunities and innovation with renewable energy in Turkey

-- Improving health through renewable energies in Turkey (under construction)
+- Improving air quality and reducing health costs through renewable energy in Turkey

 - Supply security in Turkey (under construction)